MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/repairing-the-web-client.md

 ## Common repair scenarios

-When using the [!INCLUDE[prodshort](../includes/prodshort.md)] web client, there are some common scenarios that can be fixed through using a repair operation.
+When using the Dynamics GP web client, there are some common scenarios that can be fixed through using a repair operation.

 ### Corrupted configuration

-The [!INCLUDE[prodshort](../includes/prodshort.md)] web client has numerous configurable components.
+The Dynamics GP web client has numerous configurable components.
 If something has corrupted the configuration for one of these components, the repair action can return the component to its originally installed condition.

 ### Expired security certificates